veracity/veracity-documentation/sections/createaservice/createaservice.md

 All services in Veracity needs to be part of a project in the Provider Hub.
 You can find your projects located on the menu bar in developer.veracity.com.
 Resources like application credentials used for Veracity Identity can be provisioned self-service from here.

 A project in Veracity Provider Hub is what holds all resources related to your product.
 Resources are organized in resource groups.
 You can add collaborators into a project, and assign access rights to these collaborators.
 You would typically have one project for every product.
-E.g. the DNV GL product DNVGL Oil and Gas Standards and Recommended Practices, would usually have one project called DNVGL Oil and Gas Standards and Recommended Practices.
+E.g. the DNV product DNV Oil and Gas Standards and Recommended Practices, would usually have one project called DNV Oil and Gas Standards and Recommended Practices.

 Inside a project, you can create a resource.
 A resource can be application credentials for using Veracity Identity in your service or any other platform capabilities.
 You can think of a project as a resource group, with some user management.